About the project

 2. Indexing

 a.
-Basic indexing will be carried out for all Individual Graphic Sheets based on existing information and provisional attributions.
+For all individual graphic sheets and graphic volumes, basic indexing will be carried out on the basis of existing information and provisional attributions.

 3. Indexing environment

-On the basis of Vitro software, an indexing environment (GESAH website with links via the TIB Portal) that meets the specialist requirements will be created for processing in an expert dialogue that is independent of space and time.
-This development should set the technical conditions and indexing environment for the further thorough indexing of the whole GESAH collection for subsequent projects.
-Data, data models and software should also be made available open source to comparable indexing projects.
+Based on the Vitro software, an indexing environment geared towards subject-specific requirements (accessible since March 2023 at sah.tib.eu) will be set up for spatially and temporally decoupled processing in expert dialogue.
+This should form the technical framework and cataloguing environment for further in-depth cataloguing of the entire GESAH collection for subsequent projects.
+Data, data model and software are also to be made available as open source to comparable cataloguing projects.